 |A range ||Configures the schedule to run at midnight (00:00) on the first 10 days of each month.|

 |A list of comma-separated values ||Configures the schedule to run at midnight (00:00) every 1st, 11th, and 21st day of each month.|

 |A periodicity indicator ||Configures the schedule to run on the 1st of every month, every 2 hours starting at 00:30. |

 |A comma-separated list of any of the above except the ||Configures the schedule to run at midnight (00:00) every 5th, 10th, 20th, and 25th day of each month.|

 5. (Optional) You can delay the start time of a query by enabling the Delay execution.

 Save the query with a name and run, or just run the query.
 Upon successful completion of the query, the query result is automatically imported to the specified container destination.

 Scheduled jobs that continuously fail due to configuration errors may be disabled on the system side after several notifications.

 Within Treasure Workflow, you can specify the use of this data connector to export data.

-Learn more at Using Workflows to Export Data with the TD Toolbelt.
+Learn more at Exporting Data with Parameters.